 Each year looks a little bit different for the Bonner Program in order to maintain a relevant curriculum as well as to incorporate the interests and feedback of Bonners on-campus.

-The weekly Monday meeting topics during the 2012-2013 academic year included:
+The weekly Monday meeting topics during the 2014-2015 academic year have included:

 Around 40 Davidson Bonners are completing a summer of service each summer.
 This can be any where in the world as long as you are working with a not-for-profit organization.
 This summer a few of the sites include:

 Camp Burnt Gin provides a fun, safe summer camp experience to over 460 children who might not otherwise have the chance to attend camp because of their special health care needs.
 The Burnt Gin experience offers them an opportunity to meet new friends, develop recreational skills, become more independent and improve their self-confidence.
 Staff members, in a ratio of one for every two campers, live with the children and assist those children who require help with their personal needs and participation in the activities.

 The mission of the Good News Clinics is to offer support and free medical care to the indigent, homeless and low-income people in Hall County who have no healthcare insurance and cannot afford medical care.

 The mission of Save the Children is to inspire breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives.

 The mission of the South Central Scholars Foundation (SCS) is to assist highly motivated, talented students from disadvantaged communities of Los Angeles County achieve academic and personal success in college and beyond.